-- 1 small butternut squash, halved, seeded, sliced into half-moon rounds
+- 1 small (about 1.5 to 2 pounds) butternut squash, peeled, halved, seeded, and sliced into half-moon rounds

 - 2 yellow onions, each onion cut into 6 wedges

-- kosher salt and fresh pepper, to taste
+- kosher salt and fresh ground black pepper, to taste

-- 2 cans (13.5-ounces each) spinach, well drained, pat dry with paper towel
+- 2 cans (13.5 ounces each) spinach, well-drained, pat dry with paper towels

 - 3 eggs, lightly beaten